 Chapter 14: Nantucket

-The footnotes tell me that Melville had never actually been to Nantucket when he wrote Moby-Dick — unlike New Bedford.
-He didn’t have a sense of the place from his own experience.
-So, here we have a case of Ishmael knowing something that Melville does not.
-(Get used to it: Ishmael knows lots of impossible things.
-Just you wait ’til chapter 34.)
-The description of the island that makes up the whole of this chapter is therefore taken entirely from Melville’s copious readings.
-(Eighty epigraphs.
-Remember: he knows his shit.)
+Dr. Parker’s footnotes tell me that Melville had never actually been to Nantucket when he wrote Moby-Dick, unlike New Bedford.
+(Here we have a case of Ishmael knowing something that Melville does not.
+Get used to it: Ishmael knows lots of impossible things.
+Just wait until chapter 34.)
+This whole chapter is a description of a place that Melville had no personal experience of.
+Rather, the details are taken from the copious readings that allowed him to start the book with eighty epigraphs.

-This fantastical stuff is all amazing, and it’s probably only here because Melville is consciously working around the fact that he’s writing about a place he’s never seen with his own eyes.
+Also extraordinary: the idea that everything great about this totally fantastical chapter is the result of Melville working around the fact that he’s never seen Nantucket with his own eyes.
 Clever man.

 Chapter 15: Chowder

 Inspired by Ishmael’s enthusiasm towards the chowder at the Try Pots, I endeavoured to cook up my own very first pot of the stuff.
 I went for cod rather than clam in deference to my allergies.
-I found this recipe a sturdy base, though I substituted carrot for celery and added a splash of bone-dry chardonnay to deglaze the pan after sweating the onion.
-Ishmael mentions ship’s biscuit being used in the Try Pots’ excellent chowder.
-So I had intended, as a nod to my Newfoundland heritage, to add a couple of Purity hard bread biscuits to my chowder, finely pounded according to the method used when making fish and brewis on shipboard.
-(Purity hard bread is harder to break than you could imagine.
-A venerable old volume in my posession called The Treasury of Newfoundland Dishes advises thusly: “Place [the hard bread] in a piece of ship’s canvas or heavy calico and beat with a hammer or head of a small axe.”)
-But I couldn’t find any of the stuff in this resolutely west coast town, so I had to content myself by savouring my cod chowder alongside some Jacob’s cream crackers.
-I’ll give an update if I make another pot after finding a proper hardtack of some sort.
-Watch this space.
+I found this recipe a sturdy base, though I substituted carrot for celery and added a splash of chardonnay to deglaze the pan after cooking the onion.
+The Try Pots’ chowder contains ship’s biscuit, known in Atlantic Canada as “hard bread.”
+So I had intended, as a nod to my Newfoundland heritage, to add a couple of Purity hard bread biscuits to my chowder.
+If I’d managed to find them, I’d have pounded them up fine the way fishermen used to when making fish and brewis aboard the schooners.
+(Purity hard bread has the approximate texture of petrified wood.
+A venerable old cookbook called The Treasury of Newfoundland Dishes advises: “Place [the hard bread] in a piece of ship’s canvas or heavy calico and beat with a hammer or head of a small axe.”)
+Anyway, I couldn’t find any of the stuff in Vancouver.
+So I had to content myself by serving up my cod chowder with Jacob’s cream crackers on the side.
+I’ll provide an update if I make another pot after sourcing a proper hardtack.

-Also, in a footnote of the Norton Critical, Dr. Hershel Parker feels the need to clarify the meaning of the expression “chowder-heads.”
+I’m amused by Dr. Parker’s footnote about the expression “chowder-heads.”
 They are “those with mixed-up or downright stupid minds,” he writes, “but Ishmael intends no disrespect toward chowder.”
-THANK YOU DR. PARKER, THAT’LL BE ALL DR. PARKER.
+Well.
+I should hope not.

 Chapter 16: The Ship

-Okay.
-We’re back to the story now.
-Fortified by chowder, Ishmael goes forth to try and find a whaling vessel for him and Queequeg to sign onto.
-But Queequeg has a catch: his god, Yojo, has already selected a vessel he wishes for Queequeg to embark on.
+Back to the story.
+Fortified by chowder, Ishmael attempts to find a whaling vessel for him and Queequeg to sign onto.
+But Queequeg has a catch: his god, Yojo, has already selected a ship.
 Yojo will only consent to the voyage if Ishmael should select the proper vessel with no guidance from Queequeg.
-Ishmael communicates all of this this in a single sentence, which must be the most byzantine one in the novel so far.
-I quote it here simply for my own amusement:
+Or as Ishmael explains it, getting excited again:

 “But to my surprise and no small concern, Queequeg now gave me to understand, that he had been diligently consulting Yojo—the name of his black little god—and Yojo had told him two or three times over, and strongly insisted upon it everyway, that instead of our going together among the whaling-fleet in harbor, and in concert selecting our craft; instead of this, I say, Yojo earnestly enjoined that the selection of the ship should rest wholly with me, inasmuch as Yojo purposed befriending us; and, in order to do so, had already pitched upon a vessel, which, if left to myself, I, Ishmael, should infallibly light upon, for all the world as though it had turned out by chance; and in that vessel I must immediately ship myself, for the present irrespective of Queequeg.”

-This chapter contains the first invocation of the name we’ve all been waiting to hear: Ahab.
-Settle down.
-He’s not going to turn up for a while yet.
-In reality, Ishmael spends this whole chapter introducing us to another of the book’s key characters: a garish old battleaxe called the Pequod.
-(That’s the ship.
-The Pequod is the ship.)
-From the very start, the Pequod comes off like a haunted house, infested with the ghosts of the dead whales whose teeth and bones decorate her bulwarks.
-But she’s marvellous, too.
-Ishmael can’t decide whether he wants to portray her as a noble beast or a monster.
+This chapter contains the first invocation of the name Ahab, but he’s not going to turn up for a while yet.
+This chapter serves as an introduction to another of the book’s key characters: a garish old battleaxe called the Pequod.
+From the very start, the ship feels like a haunted house, trailed by the ghosts of slain whales whose teeth and bones decorate her bulwarks.
+But there’s something undeniably impressive about her, too.
+Ishmael struggles to decide whether to portray the Pequod as a noble beast or a monster.

 Chapter 17: The Ramadan

-This is another chapter in which the cultural differences between Queequeg and Ishmael are played as a farce.
-I don’t know whether to be charmed at Ishmael’s self-effacement — he’s always the idiot in these situations — or queasy about the cavalier way he writes off Queequeg’s religious beliefs as “comical.”
-At least he has the decency to extend the same characterization to his own culture’s Presbyterian religion.
-One suspects that in mid-19th-century America, proclaiming that Christians and pagans alike are “dreadfully cracked about the head, and sadly need mending” required a certain amount of courage — though it might strike us as uncomfortably Richard Dawkinsy today.
+This is another chapter in which the cultural differences between Queequeg and Ishmael play out as a farce.
+On the one hand, Ishmael writes off Queequeg’s religious beliefs as “comical.”
+But he’s happy to extend the same characterization to his own culture’s Presbyterian religion.
+Richard Dawkins has made me suspicious of this kind of undiscriminating dismissal, but in mid-19th-century America, proclaiming that both Christians and pagans alike are “dreadfully cracked about the head, and sadly need mending” probably required a lot of courage.

-The chapter concludes with Ishmael explaining to Queequeg that such religious devotion is pointless.
-Queequeg then regales Ishmael with a funny story about how he and his countrymen once ate fifty of their enemy combatants in one sitting and got terrible indigestion.
-That’ll shut him up.
+Anyway, Queequeg’s fine.
+The chapter concludes with Ishmael explaining to him that such religious devotion is pointless.
+Queequeg responds with a funny story about how he and his countrymen once ate fifty of their enemy combatants in one sitting and got terrible indigestion.
+Ishmael stares directly into the camera.
+Cut to black.

 Chapter 18: His Mark

-Anyway, here we have Queequeg signing onto the crew of the Pequod.
-Naturally, it falls to Ishmael to assuage Bildad and Peleg’s doubts about Queequeg’s religious convictions and dietary habits, which he does by basically saying “aren’t we really all the same, when you think about it?”
+However shaken up he might have been by that anecdote, it doesn’t keep Ishmael from helping his new “friend” sign onto the crew of the Pequod.
+Bildad and Peleg have some doubts about Queequeg’s religious convictions and dietary habits.
+Ishmael assuages these by basically saying “aren’t we really all the same, when you think about it?”
 Bildad and Peleg, being comedy buffoons, find this to be the most profound shit they’ve ever heard in their goddamn lives, and the discussion is over.

-All the same, this double act gives us a poignant moment at the end of the chapter.
-Bildad, as is his wont, begins preaching to Queequeg.
-Peleg, as is his, tells him to can it.
-Taking umbrage at this, Bildad asks Peleg if he himself did not fear death and the judgement when he sailed under the command of Captain Ahab on his ***fateful voyage***.
-He assumes Peleg must have taken solace in his faith on that occasion — that he must have reflected on his eternal salvation.
+Buffoonish as they are, Bildad and Peleg manage a poignant moment at the end of the chapter.
+Once the business is complete, Bildad begins preaching to Queequeg and Peleg tells him to can it.
+Taking umbrage at this, Bildad asks Peleg if he himself did not fear death and judgement when he sailed under the command of Captain Ahab on his ***fateful voyage***.
+Surely in such dire circumstances Peleg must have taken solace in his faith.
+Peleg’s response:

 Chapter 19: The Prophet